warncke/immutable-app-component/README.md

         ...
     }

-`preRefresh` is called with the component instance and the arguments to refresh if there were any.
+`preRefresh` is called with the arguments to refresh if there were any.
 If `preRefresh` returns `false` the refresh will not be performed.

 #### preRender